prebid/prebid.github.io/dev-docs/modules/digitrust.md

 ### Full DigiTrust with CDN referenced DigiTrust library

-Both "Full DigiTrust" deployments will result in a larger initial Javascript payload.
-The end user may experience fewer overall network requests as the encrypted and anonymous DigiTrust ID can often be generated fully in client-side code.
+Both "Full DigiTrust" deployments will result in a larger initial Javascript payload, but the end user may experience fewer overall network requests as the encrypted and anonymous DigiTrust ID can often be generated fully in client-side code.
 Utilizing the CDN reference to the official DigiTrust distribution insures you will be running the latest version of the library.

 The Full DigiTrust deployment is designed to work with both new DigiTrust with Prebid deployments, and with Prebid deployments by existing DigiTrust members.
-This allows you to migrate your code more slowly without losing DigiTrust support in the process.
+This allows you to migrate your code in steps without losing DigiTrust support in the process.

 1. Deploy your built copy of `prebid.js` to your CDN.